phloreenm/MP4-Django-CI-CoBC/README.md

 	•	Status:
 This is a known issue that will be addressed in a future update by ensuring the order totals are calculated and saved correctly when line items are added.

+	•	Issue:
+After a succesfull/failed order, there is a script to send a confirmation email.
+	•	Status:
+I eventually sorted it with a solution I found here: https://stackoverflow.com/questions/75269008/getting-ssl-error-when-sending-email-via-django

 Profiles Module

 Profile Model